Netherlands at the 2018 Winter Olympics: Day 3

 Netherlands took three of the top four places in the women's 1500 metres speed skating event; Ireen Wüst won the gold medal and Marrit Leenstra took bronze, only 0.01 seconds ahead of Lotte van Beek.
 On winning the gold medal, Wüst had succeeded in achieving gold medal wins at four consecutive Winter Olympics, exactly twelve years after winning her first gold medal in the 3000 metres in 2006.
 With a total of ten medals, including five golds, Wüst became the best ever Olympic speed skater (male or female) and the seventh-best Winter Olympic athlete overall.

 Day 4

 Olympic debutant Kjeld Nuis won the gold medal in the men's 1500 metres speed skating event.
 Patrick Roest, also an Olympic debutant, won the silver medal.
-Koen Verweij, one of the favorites for the win, disappointed with an eleventh place.
+Koen Verweij, one of the favorites for the win, finished in eleventh place.
 In short track speed skating, Yara van Kerkhof unexpectedly won the silver medal in the women's 500 metres event, benefiting from the disqualification of the Korean Choi Min-jeong after initially finishing in third.